 - Fee for the FBI background check All candidates for teaching licenses need to undergo a background check.
-The current fee associated with this is available from the Education Department secretary and the Director of Clinical Partnerships. - Ohio License Application Fee Applicants for the Ohio resident educator license must pay an application fee.
-The current fee associated with this is available from the Education Department secretary and online at the Ohio Department of Education website. - Ohio Assessment for Educators Exams-Please see the section on your OAE requirements to verify which you will need to take.
-Most candidates have to take multiple OAE assessments in order to be fully licensed.
-Some courses may require you to take an OAE exams as part of their coursework, in which case there will be a course fee that you pay (which can you use your financial aid) that will be used to pay for one test attempt.
+The current fee associated with this is available from the Education Department secretary and the Director of Field and Clinical Experiences. - Ohio License Application Fee Applicants for the Ohio resident educator license must pay an application fee.
+The current fee associated with this is available from the Education Department secretary and online at the Ohio Department of Education website.